 The number identifying the severity category shall be followed by a suffix to indicate either redundancy (R) single point failures (SP) or safety hazards (SH).

-An understanding to these criteria identified in Table 5-1table 1 shall be agreed between customer and supplier.
+An understanding to these criteria identified in Table 5-1shall be agreed between customer and supplier.

-Table 5-1: Severity of consequences
+Table 5-1: Severity categories